avkliskova/sverona.github.io/content/blog/dual-simplex.md

 ---
 title: The dual simplex method, an introduction
+description: A term paper for an operations research class.
 date: 2019-04-01
 completion_status: complete
 epistemic_status: confident
+tags: [mathematics, grad-school, term-paper, 2019, operations-research, linear-operators]
 ---

 The primal _simplex method_ provides an algorithmic means for solving